-On January 9, 2020, representatives of the RURALIZATION project attended a coordination meeting of the Horizon 2020 programmes financed under RUR1 and RUR2.
-This meeting included the presentations of various projects of interest with common objectives, such as:
+On January 9, 2020, representatives of the RURALIZATION project attended a coordination meeting of a group of Horizon 2020 projects financed under RUR1 and RUR2.
+This meeting included the presentations of various projects of interest with common objectives:

 - DESIRA, which studies the social effects, both positive and negative, that occur with the digitalization of the rural environment.

 - POLIRURAL, which carries out a technical approach on aspects related to depopulation, land abandonment and loss of biodiversity in rural areas with the aim of analyzing which political instruments are effective in solving these problems.

 - SHERPA, which is a scientific policy center whose task is to achieve results from many projects (including RURALIZATION) in a more integrated way to practice.

 The point of greatest interest of this meeting was the fact that the network that forms the consortiums of these projects is closely related, so some members were part of more than one, which makes it easier to focus on the main objectives and to have a more unique position.

 After a presentation on the current state of affairs, it was presented ideas beyond the projects indicating that Ruralization is a merger of two ideas on demography (generational renewal) in relation to rural development; and access to land.